Susan Carroll | Director

-Susan Carroll teaches the following classes: Prenatal-Infant, Pre-Toddler, Toddler AM, and 1-Day A and B. She received her Bachelor’s Degree from Loyola University, Chicago and her teaching certification from The University of Washington.
+In addition to being the Director of Woodinville Family Preschool, Susan Carroll teaches Toddler AM, 1-Day A, and 1-Day B. She holds a Master’s Degree in Education from the University of Washington.
+She received her Bachelor’s Degree from Loyola University, Chicago and her teaching certification from the University of Washington.
 Susan has taught children at both the preschool and elementary school levels, as well as working as a Parent Education Instructor.
 Susan and her husband, Derek, attended Woodinville Family Preschool for 12 years with their three children.

 As an advocate of cooperative education, Susan has participated in the PACE program (Parents Active in Cooperative Education) in the Northshore School District.
 She has also worked with co-ops and Head Start Programs as a Parent Education Instructor in the Snohomish and Edmonds school districts.
 In her spare time, Susan enjoys reading, hiking, volunteering in her children’s classrooms, and supporting her children in their dance, music, and sports activities.

 Heather Araki teaches the Toddler AM and PM classes.
 She graduated from Seattle Pacific University with a BA in English and has a teaching certificate in elementary education with an endorsement in language arts.
 Heather has spent the last 15 years teaching parent education in co-op preschools and other early childhood education programs affiliated with Edmonds College.
 Before working as a parent educator, Heather taught first grade at Beacon Hill Elementary in Seattle.
 Heather attended Shoreline Community College affiliated Co-op preschools during both of her son’s preschool years.
 Her oldest son, Isaac, attended Lake Forest Park Co-op (now known as Bothell Family Co-op) and her youngest son, Alden, attended Woodinville Family Preschool.